utono/install/gamepad/nvim-micro-gamepad.md

 To ensure the script runs only when MPV is active, a pair of systemd units are used:

-* `nvim-micro-gamepad.path`: Watches for `/tmp/mpvsocket` (MPV IPC socket)
+* `$HOME/tty-dotfiles/systemd/.config/systemd/user/nvim-micro-gamepad.path`: Watches for `/tmp/mpvsocket` (MPV IPC socket)
-* `nvim-micro-gamepad.service`: Starts the script when MPV is running
+* `$HOME/tty-dotfiles/systemd/.config/systemd/user/nvim-micro-gamepad.service`: Starts the script when MPV is running
-* `nvim-micro-gamepad-stop.timer`: Periodically checks if the socket is gone and stops the service
+* `$HOME/tty-dotfiles/systemd/.config/systemd/user/nvim-micro-gamepad-stop.timer`: Periodically checks if the socket is gone and stops the service

 This guarantees: